 Thank you for allowing us to continue providing your family with clean, quality water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
-Please call (225-665-5188) if you have any questions.

-We at the Ward II Water District work around the clock to provide top quality drinking water to every tap.
+We at the Ward Two Water District work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children's future.
+Please call our office if you have any questions.